o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-show-up-jobs.md

 * A reputation system limits damage that can be done.

-* The thing is typically opertune to particular people, or they do not do it somewhat spontaneously.
+* The thing is typically opportune to particular people, or they do not do it somewhat spontaneously.
 For instance because they're in the right place at the right time, or because statistically you always get someone to respond, or time/location doesnt matter.
 For they have something on their mind, like